ljubicicrobert/SSIMS-Flow/README.md

 Clicking the **Track features** button in the bottom-left corner of the **Stabilize/Orthorectify** panel will open a new window to allow you to manually select static features which will be tracked in order to estimate the direction and magnitude of camera motion.
 This information will later be used to annul such motion and to provide a constant coordinate system.
 Selected static features should be motionless and (optimally) present throughout the entire video.

-If the first frame contains **ArUco markers** (from the default 4x4_50 dictionary), they will be automatically detected.
+If the first frame contains **ArUco markers** (from the default ArUco 4x4_50 dictionary), they will be automatically detected.
 A prompt will ask you if you want them to be preselected as features to be tracked.
 Features will be sorted in order of the detected ArUco markers, starting from 1.

 Use the RIGHT mouse button to select the static feature.
 Once a feature is selected, a regions representing interrogation area (IA) and search area (SA) will be shown around it.